davidawad/davidawad.github.io/src/content/blog/Biden-AI-order.md

 For example, if AI was used in simply improving the color contrast in a photo, would that be considered requiring watermarked?
 The statute would suggest that it does.

+#### Forcing the disclosure of the code and weights of a model is a taking under the Fifth Amendment

 §4.1(i)(B) goes on to suggest that the publisher of this software must report to the department of commerce.
->the ownership and possession of the model weights of any dual-use foundation models, and the physical and cybersecurity measures taken to protect those model weights; –
+>the ownership and possession of the model weights of any dual-use foundation models, and the physical and cybersecurity measures taken to protect those model weights;

-Forcing the the distribution or possession of the model weights constitutes a taking under the Fifth Amendment.
-TODO
+I would argue that the model weights are a form of intellectual property and that the publication of the weights themselves is a taking under the Fifth Amendment.
+Because the code itself is the entire suite of intellectual property, that the disclosure of the code is a form taking that's hard to quantify.

+> While I do maintain that software is speech, in this instance the requirement of mere notification of information is realistically not a taking and only a form of regulation because it doesn't interfere with ownership or primaru use of said property.
+Assuming that the code is not appropriated for economic use by the government then Even I must admit as far as the law is concerned, the Fifth Amendment arguments are somewhat weak.
+If the government cited a national security interest in this respect, it could be received as a compelling government interest as well even if this weren't seen as a regulation.
+That said there is no national security interest that's considered more compelling than an individual's fundamental free speech rights except for former federal defense employees.
+See [_Snepp v.
+United States_, 444 U.S. 507 (1980)](https://casetext.com/case/snepp-v-united-states)

 §4.1(ii) goes further;

 > (ii)  Companies, individuals, or other organizations or entities that acquire, develop, or possess a potential large-scale computing cluster to report any such acquisition, development, or possession, including the existence and location of these clusters and the amount of total computing power available in each cluster.

-This requirement compels speech in the form of reporting requirements, it's debateable whether a court would agree that the government has a compelling interest in the availability and concentration of computing hardware but I suspect many reasonable judges will disagree.
+This requirement also compels speech in the form of reporting requirements, it's debateable whether a court would agree that the government has a compelling interest in the availability and concentration of computing hardware but I suspect many reasonable judges may disagree.

 To be forced to report this information about your personal and private property (in the form of computer hardware) without reasonable suspicion of having committed a crime is a search under the Fourth Amendment and is therefore unconstitutional.

 § 4.2 (b)(i) outlines that the content of the outputs (the weights) should be regulated on the basis of the amount of computing power used to create it.